zyddnys/manga-image-translator/README_CN.md

                                              detection.
 --det-gamma-correct                          Applies gamma correction for detection.
 Might improve
                                              detection.
---inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
+--unclip-ratio UNCLIP_RATIO                  How much to extend text skeleton to form bounding box --box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --inpainting-size INPAINTING_SIZE            Size of image used for inpainting (too large will
                                              result in OOM)
+--colorization-size COLORIZATION_SIZE        Size of image used for colorization.
+Set to -1 to use
+                                             full image size
---unclip-ratio UNCLIP_RATIO                  How much to extend text skeleton to form bounding box --box-threshold BOX_THRESHOLD                Threshold for bbox generation --text-threshold TEXT_THRESHOLD              Threshold for text detection --font-size FONT_SIZE                        Use fixed font size for rendering --font-size-offset FONT_SIZE_OFFSET          Offset font size by a given amount, positive number
+--font-size FONT_SIZE                        Use fixed font size for rendering --font-size-offset FONT_SIZE_OFFSET          Offset font size by a given amount, positive number
                                              increase font size and vice versa